1katoda/moodle-profilefield_limitrequired/README.md

 This is a text or password user profile field plugin for Moodle.
 It utilizes profile field parameters to set up the `required` flag based on user ID, user authentication type and course enrolments.

+It can be used to force only a subset of Moodle users to fill out a required profile field and not to bother the others.

+## Install

+Plugin installation:
+- download / clone the repository
+- rename and move the repository to `user/profile/field/limitrequired`

 Limiting settings are:
 - user ID
   - the profile field will display as required for the specified user IDs